NevoSwissa/CL-JobsGarage/README.md

 # License

-This script is released under the MIT License.
+This script is released under the GNU General Public License.